2006 Rose Bowl: Pre-game buildup

-A few weeks before the game, USC's Reggie Bush won the Heisman Trophy (since vacated in 2010) ahead of second-place finisher Vince Young.
+A few weeks before the game, USC's Reggie Bush won the Heisman Trophy ahead of second-place finisher Vince Young.
 Bush had the second-highest number of first place votes in Heisman history (behind O. J. Simpson) and the highest percentage of first-place votes, while Young had a record number of second-place votes.
 Bush's 933-point margin of victory was the 17th highest in Heisman voting history.
 The other finalist was USC's Matt Leinart, who had won the Heisman trophy in 2004.
 This meant that the Rose Bowl would mark the first time that two Heisman-trophy winners had ever played in the same backfield.